wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    this proposal are recommended to have a configurable maximum value of NSEC RRs in the negative cache.

+Fujiwara, et al.        Expires February 2, 2017                [Page 9]

+Internet-Draft              NSEC/NSEC3 usage                 August 2016

    Aggressive use of NSEC / NSEC3 resource records without DNSSEC validation may cause security problems.
 It is highly recommended to apply DNSSEC validation.

-10. Implementation Status
+11. Implementation Status

    Unbound has aggressive negative caching code in its DLV validator.
    The author implemented NSEC aggressive caching using Unbound and its DLV validator code.

-Fujiwara, et al.        Expires December 29, 2016               [Page 9]

-Internet-Draft              NSEC/NSEC3 usage                   June 2016

-11. Acknowledgments
+12. Acknowledgments

    The authors gratefully acknowledge DLV [RFC5074] author Samuel Weiler and Unbound developers.
 Olafur Gudmundsson and Pieter Lexis proposed